ConductionNL/Contacten/README.md

 ```CLI
 $ helm install [name] ./api/helm --kubeconfig kubeconfig.yaml --namespace [name] --set settings.env=prod,settings.debug=0,settings.cache=1
 ```
-For an in depth installation guide you can refer to the [installation guide](INSTALLATION.md), it also contains a short tutorial on getting your cluster ready to expose your installation to the world
+For an in depth installation guide you can refer to the [installation guide](/api/helm) contained with the helm files, it also contains a short tutorial on getting your cluster ready to expose your installation to the world

 Standards
 ----